learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 # Gotchas and Tricks

+## Shell quoting

-1) Always use single quotes for search string/pattern, unless other forms of shell expansion is needed and you know what you are doing.
+Always use single quotes for search string/pattern, unless other forms of shell expansion is needed and you know what you are doing.

 ```bash
 $ # spaces separate command arguments